 She realises she's got a personal connection with this frightened family; one that could compromise her and the investigation.

-Ahead of the launch of the brand new six-part crime drama on ITV, Morven Christie revealed to BT TV and journalists the secrets from the set of The Bay...
+To promote the six-part crime drama on ITV, Morven Christie revealed to BT TV and journalists the secrets from the set of The Bay...

-You can watch The Bay this March on ITV, one of the Freeview channels available on BT TV.
-Catch up with the ITV Hub app, under the Players & Apps tab on your TV box.
+Catch up on The Bay with the ITV Hub app, under the Players & Apps tab on your TV box.